Dulli25/AnyAmountImageConverter/README.md

 3) move all contents from In2Darknez/AnyAmountImageConverter to your created directory
 4) run the main.py
 5) follow the instructions in the console

+And after that you will have a directory called "new" which contains all the converted files and a directory "old" which contains all the old files.